bright/new-www/content/blog/a-product-designer-who-sees-through-the-code-meet-joanna.md

 In terms of product development, I haven't seen any major issues.
 Obviously, **I can see the commercialization and rising prices of Figma**.
 However, every business wants to earn money.
 I guess that sooner or later Figma had to transform into a more expensive tool.

 ## What is your favorite font?

+**I have a strong sentiment toward [Roc Grotesk](https://fonts.adobe.com/fonts/roc-grotesk)** because I used it to design products with my friends, and it became our brand's cool font.
+I also appreciate [Inter](https://fonts.google.com/specimen/Inter) which is Figma’s default font.
+On my top list, I would include [Space Grotesk](https://fonts.google.com/specimen/Space+Grotesk) (although it is a little technical) and [Acumin Pro](https://fonts.adobe.com/fonts/acumin).

+## What has been the most challenging for you in your product design career?